notsavanah/homelessness_shelterdata/README.md

-# homelessness_shelterdata
+# Homelessness Data
-An nalysis of U.S. Homelessness Data
+An analysis of U.S. Homelessness Data

 ## Important Note:
 Data cannot 100% accurately explore complex humanitarian crises such as Homelessness, this data exploration project is only aimed to gather insights into demographic distributions to explore patterns for further research.